INDEX

 This policy is governed by the Product Management team and is subject to periodic review and updates to ensure it remains relevant and effective in guiding our roadmap planning and development processes.

-For the avoidance of any doubt, any discussion that leads to an enhancement request would lead to a clear and well documented (in the discussion) definition of what the requirement is, almost certainly summarized by one of Hornbill’s product team clarifying what has been understood as the requirement.
-This is what would constitute a discussion with clear outcome that leads to a product enhancement request.
+For the avoidance of any doubt, any discussion that leads to an enhancement request would lead to a clear and well documented (in the discussion) definition of what the requirement is, almost certainly summarized by one of Hornbill’s product teams clarifying what has been understood as the requirement.
+This is what would constitute a discussion with a clear outcome that leads to a product enhancement request.

-In order for us to clearly understand what is being asked for, this often means getting a more thorough understanding of how a customer’s specific scenario applies to what is being asked for, and then, once we understand that requirement fully, and the value such a change would add, Hornbill’s product team(s) then need to consider that change in the context of our strategic roadmap, overall use case and the generally understood landscape of how our product is used more widely by our customers.
+In order for us to clearly understand what is being asked for, this often means getting a more thorough understanding of how a customer’s specific scenario applies to the request, and then, once we understand that requirement fully, and the value such a change would add, Hornbill’s product teams then need to consider that change in the context of our strategic roadmap, overall use case, and the generally understood landscape of how our product is used more widely by our customers.

-How we manage feature requests received from Customer’s or Partner’s
+How we manage feature requests received from customers or partners

-Instead, we take each and every enhancement request as a discussion, this affords us a number of things…
+Instead, we take each and every enhancement request as a discussion.
+This affords us a number of things.

-We will always do our best to respond to every request, but we are not perfect, and things can get missed, when this happens, please feel free to bump it every now and then if you have not seen any response in a couple of weeks or more.
+We will always do our best to respond to every request, but we are not perfect, and things can get missed.
+When this happens, please feel free to bump it every now and then if you have not seen any response in a couple of weeks or more.

 Things you can do to improve the chances of getting your feature request included

-Timing: For example, if we are doing a lot of, say, email related changes, and you ask for something email related, the email system is currently top-of-mind with the developers so your ask might naturally just drop into that.
+Timing.
+For example, if we are doing a lot of, say, email-related changes, and you ask for something email-related, the email system is currently top-of-mind with the developers, so your ask might naturally just drop into that.

-Generalized: The more generalized the function, the more it will deliver against the ‘’‘Customer Value/Impact’‘’ for customers in the general, the higher the likelihood for inclusion.
-Conversely, if your requirement is highly specific to your organization, but you can meet that need buy asking for a more Generalized customization capability that would help your specific need, and if that more generalized customization capability would be generally useful to customers overall, then that would help move things forwards.
+Generalized.
+The more generalized the function — the more it will deliver against the Customer Value/Impact for customers in general — the higher the likelihood for inclusion.
+Conversely, if your requirement is highly specific to your organization, but you can meet that need by asking for a more generalized customization capability that would help your specific need, and if that more generalized customization capability would be generally useful to customers overall, then that would help move things forward.

-I have asked for something to be added to the product on the forum and I have not had any response from Hornbill?
+I have asked for something to be added to the product on the forum and I have not had any response from Hornbill.

 Why is there no movement in the roadmap items?